definition of dimension of vectors space

 3: Note

-This definition does not suppose that all the bases have the same cardinality, but at least when the dimension is finite, that has been proved to be true by the proposition that for any finite-dimensional vectors space, there is no basis that has more than the dimension number of elements.
+This definition does not suppose that all the bases have the same cardinality, but in fact, they have the same cardinality, by the proposition that for any vectors space, the bases have the same cardinality.